 User experience is the foundation for how the user interacts with the application.
 A user interface (UI) that isn’t immediately clear and precise in its visual language can - and will - lead to mistakes, human error, and oversights.

 A good user experience is built by thinking like the end-user and understanding:

 - What data the end-user needs

 - Different types of viewing options are needed, like graphs and pie charts

 Log Management Issues - Reporting and Search Features

-With log file data that can easily measure in the terabytes, having the option to perform an in-depth and fast search is of paramount importance.
+Underdeveloped searching and reporting features are common problems plaguing many log management tools.
+With log file data that can easily measure in terabytes, having the option to perform an in-depth and fast search is of paramount importance.

 Likewise, setting up reports has to be both intuitive and functional.
 Regardless of the time of day (or night), things can always go wrong.
 It is imperative that reports are sent out as soon as there is a problem and reach the right people in charge.
 Reporting also has to be customizable, with the option to send out daily/weekly/monthly reports by email as needed.

 Multi-threaded search helps you quickly and efficiently find pertinent data.
 Search queries should be easy to perform and provide all-encompassing information in their results.

 There are many issues and challenges when it comes to log management.
 While it is an indispensable part of modern IT, not every log management tool is created equal.
 Many lack the necessary, sometimes even basic, features required to provide a complete log management solution.